 DESY is active in the Helmholtz Research Field ‘Matter’, namely in the Programs, ‘Matter and the Universe’ (MU), ‘From Matter to Materials and Life’ (MML), and ‘Matter and Technologies’ (MT).
 The DESY site in Zeuthen, in particular, is active in particle physics within the Program MU and accelerator science within MT.
 Moreover, it has evolved into the leading center for astroparticle physics within the Program MU, with major activities in gamma-ray astronomy (H.E.S.S., MAGIC, VERITAS, Fermi and CTA) and neutrino astronomy (IceCube).
 It has a sizable computing center and well-trained staff to design, build and operate advanced equipment and computing systems, covering all aspects of modern information technologies.

 DLR in Berlin is active in the fields of space research, planetary research, Earth observation and transport.
 Data science is relevant for all of these fields: optical sensors on spacecrafts produce enormous amounts of data at an extremely high rate.
 The same holds for sensors used for various mobility applications.
 The data produced by these sensors need to be analyzed and relevant information needs to be extracted.
 HEIBRiDS will contribute to the solution of these challenges by training young researchers.

 GFZ is the national research centre for Earth sciences in Germany.
 Research at the GFZ focuses on the geosphere within the highly complex System Earth with its further subsystems, its interacting subcycles, and its wide network of cause-and-effect chains.
-This GFZ scientists work in a close interdisciplinary collaboration with the related scientific disciplines physics, mathematics, chemistry, and biology as well as with the rock mechanics, engineering hydrology and seismology disciplines.
-The mission is to assess and understand relevant physical, chemical, and biological processes within the geosphere and to predict future developments.
-Research at the GFZ integrates methods of Earth observation with laboratory- and field-experiments, as well as with modelling approaches.
+This GFZ scientists work in a close interdisciplinary collaboration with the related scientific disciplines of physics, mathematics, chemistry, and biology, as well as with engineering science disciplines of rock mechanics, engineering hydrology and seismology.